Ankitv003/Scrimba-React-Practice/README.md

 The repository contains multiple projects, each located in its own directory.
 Below is a brief overview of each project:
 - Project 1 - Digital Business Card
 - Project 2 - Travel Journal
-- Project 3 - Meme Generator(may change the design.)
+- Project 3 - Meme Generator
--Working on notes and tenzies app(soon will upload maybe tomorrow).
+- Project 4 - notes app will be added here